mulearngectcr/Guides/fastapi-todo-pydantic-validation/status-codes-and-error-handling.md

 - How to raise a 404 when a todo is not found
 - Why we replace plain message returns with HTTPException

-In the next guide, we will build the complete validated Todo API with all of these concepts combined.